Our school website is www.edithvaleps.vic.edu.au. Here you will find all the information you need in the online purple pocket.

 If you would like to set up a deduction, please contact the office.

-The newsletter is produced fortnightly.
-It is uploaded to the school website, and posted via Compass.
-A small number are available from the general office.
-The newsletter is an important form of communication – please read it carefully.
+A weekly update from the principal is shared weekly on Compass.
+It is uploaded to the school website and posted via Compass.
+It is an important form of communication – please read it carefully.
 Any notices are placed in a purple pocket which will come home every night – with or without notices.
 Please check your child’s bag for these.